 Lactose intolerance is a prevalent and distressing condition that affects a surprisingly high percentage of adults.
 The U.S. Department of Health & Human Services approximates that about 65 percent of the human population has a reduced ability to digest lactose after infancy.

-Lactose intolerance is not the same as a milk allergy and is more of a discomfort than a real over-reaction by the immune system, according to the FDA.
+Lactose intolerance is not the same as a milk allergy.
+It’s more of a discomfort than a real over-reaction by the immune system.
 Many people with lactose intolerance can even have small amounts of the offending foods/drinks without having symptoms.

 What Is Lactose Intolerance?